hoytech/update-immutable/README.md

 * **Doesn't implement `$apply`**

   This module is primarily intended for transferring incremental updates between browsers and server-side web apps.
-For this use case, `$apply` is not possible since functions cannot be serialised.
+For this use case, `$apply` does not work since functions cannot be serialised.
 If there is interest we may eventually implement `$apply` (pull requests welcome).

 * **`$unshift` behaviour**